 Thirdly and possibly most importantly, the pellicle mirror itself remained in the light stream at all times.
 Dirt, grease, fingerprints, scratches all were there to lower image contrast and appear on the film.
 The swinging mirror was tolerant of dirt because it swung up out of the way and the dirt was not visible.
 But on the pellicle mirror it was there for the world to see.
 This meant cleaning the mirror.
 However, the mirror was delicate and easily damaged.
 Every time you changed lenses the mirror was right there and open to dirt and damage.

 Another more minor problem was that the shutter curtains had to be metal because there was no solid light blocking swing mirror to protect the shutter from being burnt by a focused image of the sun.
 Taking a picture of a sunset, for instance, would mean that while you composed the shot, that image of the sun was focused on the shutter and fabric would burn very quickly.
 The lens was essentially a magnifying glass.

 The next 35mm SLR to employ the pellicle mirror was the Canon F-1 High Speed released in 1972.
 The object was ultra high speed images in rapid succession and the moving mirror would not allow for this.

 Two further Canon models were produced with pellicle mirrors, the EOS RT and the EOS-1N RS, the RT being based on the EOS 600/EOS 630 and the 1N RS being based on the EOS-1N.

-Canon often improved cameras during production without changing the model name.
-In March of 1966 an improved Pellix was released.
 The most obvious change was the addition of the Quick Loading (QL) mechanism which made the loading of the film faster and easier.
 But there were other changes as well.